camden-smallwood/pdb-decompiler/README.md

 A tool to decompile MSVC PDB files to C++ source code.

 This tool is a work in progress and will most likely crash, have duplicate output, have invalid output, or miss output entirely.
+Feel free to file an issue or submit a pull request.
+Any assistance or valid criticism would be appreciated.

 ## Usage